shawnw/racket-soup-lib/README.md

 A collection of random useful things that aren't big enough or important enough to make a package of.
 A soup of utilities if you will.

+Includes a lot of things taken from Common Lisp and popular CL libraries.